 There are a lot of stakeholders that are obvious (like users) but we invite you also to think about the less obvious ones.
 Missing a stakeholder can have great consequences.

-Later, it helps to think about further questions.
+For the quick scan it is not necessary to describe how the stakeholders are affected, but later it helps to think about further questions.
 Questions like: Can you write down in a few words in what manner the users or stakeholders will be affected by this technology?
 You can limit yourself to the main / core effect (you think) this technology will have on the stakeholders.
 Did you really consult a stakeholder?
 Did you consult all stakeholders listed or did you assume the position of some stakeholders?
 Are you going to take the stakeholder into account?
 Do you think you should take all stakeholders into account?
 Are there any conflicting interests between groups of stakeholders?
 How will you resolve these conflicts?

 We strongly recommend to do crash course four to properly understand the pitfalls and shortcomings of data (and it is fun!).